The best Carnival spots in Venice - Citimarks

 The greedy gambler

-He smiled at me, and, without adding a word, took us with his boat, singing, to the Bridge of Sighs.
-He stepped out of the gondola, asking us to wait for him for a few minutes; when he came back, he slipped the fifty sequins into my hand whispering between his teeth: “This will teach you the goodness of the gondolieri”.
-I stood thunderstruck.
+He grinned at me and, without uttering a word, ferried us with his boat, serenading, to the Bridge of Sighs.
+Stepping ashore, he requested us to wait for a few minutes.
+Upon his return, he discreetly pressed the fifty sequins into my hand, whispering between his teeth, “Consider this a lesson of the kindness of gondoliers.”
+I stood there, utterly stunned.

 Barely half time into the game, his worn-out stroke of luck had turned his back on him and everything was gone.
 He laid the cards with a marvelous self-assurance, and, seizing his sister’s arm, wished me goodnight.